google-site-verification=GRlg2Z09jcjDt_dA5-GznwgVZpBXd8eTWxuTKhWXJW4

 3) Cultural & Philanthropic Influence

-• 650 Make-A-Wish wishes granted — the most by any individual
+• 650 Make-A-Wish wishes—the most by any individual

-This is why his retirement feels larger than wrestling.
-It’s the end of a cultural chapter.
+This is why his retirement feels bigger than wrestling.

 • Major film franchises